MOUADHHAOUALA/MOUADHHAOUALA/README.md

 💻 Full Stack Engineer & Solution Architect
 ---------------------------------------------------------------------------

-With over 3 years of experience in designing and implementing enterprise-grade solutions, I specialize in building robust full-stack applications and scalable AI systems.
-My expertise spans from system architecture to production deployment, with a focus on maintainable and performant solutions.
+With over 3 years of experience in designing and implementing enterprise-grade solutions, I specialize in building robust full-stack applications My expertise spans from system architecture to production deployment, with a focus on maintainable and performant solutions.

 * 🌍  Based in Algeria
 * ✉️  Contact me at [mouad-fe@outlook.com](mailto:mouad-fe@outlook.com)